 - South Petherton

-For those that aren’t so keen on heights, the West Somerset Railway is a heritage railway line. it spans 23 miles of the Somerset countryside and operates using steam and the occasional vintage diesel train.
+For those that aren’t so keen on heights, the West Somerset Railway is a heritage railway line.
+It spans 23 miles of the Somerset countryside and operates using steam and the occasional vintage diesel train.
 The route is ideal for a day out.
 Starting from Minehead, you chunter at a sedate pace through the rolling Quantock Hills, to Bishop’s Lydeard (good for pub lunches) or travel onward by bus Taunton, Somerset’s county town.
-If you prefer to take your time absorbing Somerset’s beautiful wildlife and scenery there are hundreds of walks on Exmoor, or one of Somerset’s range of hills.
+If you prefer to take your time absorbing Somerset’s beautiful wildlife and scenery, there are hundreds of walks on Exmoor or one of Somerset’s range of hills.
 These are The Mendips, Brendans, Quantocks and The Poldens, all giving incredible views of the surrounding countryside.

-Somerset boasts some delightful seaside resorts all offering a healthy choice of self catering accommodation to suit all tastes.
+Somerset boasts some delightful seaside resorts all offering a healthy choice of self-catering accommodation to suit all tastes.
 Weston-Super-Mare is always popular, with a golden sand beach and grand pier with rides and a great selection of food and drink.
 The West Somerset resorts of Watchet (lovely harbour) Blue Anchor, Dunster (superb castle), Minehead and Porlock offer a more quiet and tranquil seaside location, ideal for building sandcastles sea angling and walkers.
 The West Somerset Steam Railway has stations at most of these resorts other than Porlock, so you don’t even have to drive!

-When you are not walking, bathing or cycling Somerset’s hills and beaches, there are many interesting museums and country houses to explore.
-The most popular museum is The Haynes Motor Museum near Wincanton.
-Here, you can get a first-hand look at a timeline of motorcars in from around the world.
-Also, try the nearby Fleet Air Arm Museum in Yeovilton that gets you up close and personal with Europe’s largest collection of naval aircraft and one of the first Concorde aeroplanes ever built.
+There are many fascinating and historical museums and country houses to explore when you are not walking, bathing or cycling Somerset’s hills and beaches.
+The most famous museum is The Haynes Motor Museum near Wincanton.
+Here, you can get a first-hand look at a timeline of motorcars from around the world.
+Also, try the nearby Fleet Air Arm Museum in Yeovilton that gets you up close and personal with Europe’s most extensive collection of naval aircraft and one of the first Concorde aeroplanes ever built.